adiehl96/obsidian-gallery/README.md

 ## [Tenative Roadmap](https://github.com/TomNCatz/obsidian-gallery/blob/main/docs/README_Roadmap.md)

 # Release Notes
+## 1.2.1
+ - Added info links for similarly named files in the same folder(this helps for if you want to make a preview image for a file type that isn't  - supported, like PSD files)
+ - Fixing a bug where the side panel would not display properly if obsidian was closed with the gallery open
+ - GH#17 Added a sort menu to the gallery and sorting options should be supported elsewhere too
+ - Added toggle to switch side panel to source editing mode(since I haven't figured out a way to draw a markdown preview and edit it at the  - same time)
+ - Learned an important detail about typescript under the hood that may have caused errors in some places under the wrong circumstances

 ## 1.2.0
  - Fixing a bug in detecting new images added while while open
  - Fixed an issue where you could select or try to preview nothing